 DEPLOYMENT/SUSTAINMENT: The deployment and sustainment phase refers to the time that the member is away from home station.
 The member is deployed while the family is “sustained” during the member’s absence.
 A&FRC programs and services are available to family members to help reduce stress for the duration of the deployment.
 Information is disseminated by the RNCO and other A&FRC staff individually or in groups via consultations, workshops, newsletters, email and telephone contact.

 REINTEGRATION/REDEPLOYMENT: The reintegration/redeployment phase begins 30 days prior to redeployment back to home station and lasts up to 30 days upon return.
 Consultations are provided by A&FRC staff for families at home station and are typically provided in group settings; walk-in consultations are also available.
 Reintegration education must be provided within 7 days of return and prior to personal recovery leave.

 POST-DEPLOYMENT: The post-deployment phase begins 30 days after return to home station and lasts until 180 days following deployment.
-Services provided focus on reconnecting members with their families, units and communities and presenting information to enhance resilience in our Airmen and their families.
+Services provided focus on reconnecting members with their families, units and communities and presenting information to enhance resilience in our Airmen, Guardians, and their families.

 For information about deployment, please contact your local installation A&FRC.
 They stand ready to assist.